 Mexican bird of paradise doesn’t need much pruning.
 In the spring, remove any branches that were frost-damaged.

-Since it naturally grows as a multi-trunk tree, your plant might send up more shoots than you want.
+Since it naturally grows as a multi-trunk tree, it might send up more shoots than you want.
 You can simply snip them off at the base while they are young.

 The Many Birds of Paradise: It’s Confusing